livecycle/preevy/contributing.md

 Thanks for considering a contribution!

-Preevy is open source and we love to receive contributions from the community.
+Preevy is Open Source and we love to receive contributions from the community.
 Here are a few ideas for contributions:

 * Expand and correct the documentation where needed
 * Add examples and how-tos for using Preevy in various scenarios: Guides on adding Preview Environments for your favorite front-end framework, Example CI integrations for more providers.